ysd-rysn/crun-wasm-benchmark/README.md

 	sudo make benchmark_multiple_wasm N=1
 	```

-	- native (N is number of times to run the benchmark.)
+	- Native (N is number of times to run the benchmark.)
 	```
 	cd bundle_for_native
 	# Acquire a root filesystem from an existing Docker container (ubuntu in this example).